The Early Years:

 2017

-Effective January 1, 2017, long-time employee and first Chief Financial Officer, Laurie Dunlop, announced she would leave The Loan Company to pursue her own business venture.
+Effective January 1, 2017, long-time employee and first Chief Financial Officer, Laurie Dunlop, announced she would leave The Loan Company of San Diego to pursue her own business venture.
 Simultaneously, Corporate GP purchased Laurie’s shares (5%), resulting in 55% Steve Dillaway, 32% John Lloyd, and 13% Ed Mateer.
 Laurie continued into 2018, transferring her responsibilities to others.

 After reviewing and considering off-the-shelf software upgrade options, the General Partner recognized that proprietary software would be in the Partnership’s best interests.
 The development of proprietary loan origination and servicing software referred to as OM began in April.
 This undertaking came with the understanding that OM would be a years-long developmental process.